18057

 Dollars Given to the Redemption Fund Toward Pushing Back on the Darkness of Addiction

+One Harbor is part of Advance, a movement of churches that exist to plant and strengthen churches.
 It continues to be an honor for One Harbor Church to host leaders, support churches and share resources across the world through Advance.
 We are better for it.
+We remain grateful for the mutual strengthening of our partner churches and are proud to call them friends.

 Our Allies